South Carolina women open NCAA with Staley’s 500th win

 Staley is 328-102 in her 13 seasons at South Carolina, after going 172-80 in eight seasons at Temple.
 The SEC Tournament champion Gamecocks are in their ninth consecutive NCAA tourney, winning in the first round each time.

+“I mean it’s a great milestone,” Staley said.
+“It means that you’ve been in the game a long time.
+And more than likely you’ve had some great players that allows you to get to this point, from my Temple days to my South Carolina days. … I’m forever indebted to them.”

 It was Boston’s 28th double-double in 60 career games.
-The All-American forward from the U.S. Virgin Islands had 15 points and 10 rebounds at break.
+The All-American forward from the U.S. Virgin Islands had 15 points and 10 rebounds at the break.
 She made a 3-pointer at the buzzer, which came right after Lewis hit a 3 to end an 11-0 run by the Gamecocks.

 After being down 11 points in the first quarter, Mercer opened the second with a 15-4 run.
 They got even at 27-all on a long jumper by Neal-Tysor, prompting a timeout by Staley, not long after Neal-Tysor had a steal and a breakaway layup.